chiew-group/MRI-defacer/README.md

-# MRI Defacer
+# MR RawDeface
 ![banner](assets/banner.png)
-MRI Defacer is a tool for defacing multi-channel raw 3D MRI brain data.
-Instead of defacing reconstructed images which permanently alters the raw k-space data, MRI Defacer defaces in k-space to preserve the raw data.
-This defaced data can then be used and shared for reconstruction research, where having true raw data and protecting the privacy of participants is important.
+MR RawDeface is a tool for defacing multi-channel raw 3D MRI brain data.
+Instead of defacing reconstructed images which permanently alters the raw k-space data, MR RawDeface defaces in k-space to preserve the raw data.
+This defaced data can then be used and shared for reconstruction research, for which both preserving raw data's integrity and protecting the privacy of participants are important.

 ### Brief Pipeline Overview
 We use the region-optmized virtual coils (ROVir) [[1]](#1-kim-d-cauley-sf-nayak-ks-leahy-rm-haldar-jp-region--optimized-virtual-rovir-coils-localization-andor-suppression-of-spatial-regions-using-sensor--domain-beamforming-magn-reson-med-202186197212-httpsdoiorg101002mrm28706) framework to locally supress facial signal in k-space.
-Here are the steps we take: <br/>
+We take the following steps in this pipeline: <br/>

 (1) We make an initial reconstruction to define the brain and face regions.